General Behavior Inventory: GBI scoring

 The current GBI questionnaire includes 73 Likert-type items which reflect symptoms of different moods.
 The original version of the GBI used case scoring where items were given values ranging from 1–4.
 Symptoms that were rated as 1 or 2 were considered to be absent and symptoms rated as 3 or 4 were considered to be present.
 However, if each item were to receive one of four scores, the authors of the GBI decided Likert scaling would be a better scoring option.
 The items on the GBI are now scaled from 0–3 rated as 0 (never or hardly ever present), 1 (sometimes present), 2 (often present), and 3 (very often or almost constantly present).

 PGBI-10M

 For the PGBI-10M, the scores from each question are added together to form a total score, with higher scores indicating a greater severity of symptoms.
 Scores range from 0 to 30.
 Low scores of 5 and below indicate a very low risk of a bipolar diagnosis.
 High scores of 18 and over indicate a high risk of a diagnosis of bipolar disorder, increasing the likelihood by a factor of seven or greater.
 Several peer-reviewed research studies support the P-GBI as a reliable and valid measure of bipolar in children and adolescents.
 It is recommended to be used as part of an assessment battery in the diagnosis of juvenile bipolar disorder.

 Limitations

 The GBI is free for use clinically and in research.
 The reading level and length make it challenging for some people to complete.
-Being a self-report questionnaire, the GBI is not known to have any adverse effects on patients beyond the potential of causing minor distress.